Kana III: Orthography 仮名遣い

 Kana III: Orthography

-Every language has its own orthography, which is a system of rules which govern how it is written.
-For the most part, Japanese orthography is straightforward; however, there are peculiarities worth noting:
+Every language has its own orthography1.
+Japanese orthography is mostly straightforward; however, there are several peculiarities worth noting:

 • Spelling Long Vowels in Hiragana